SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 2. Expose SAP S/4HANA Cloud Public Edition project data throughout the SAP Cloud Application Programming Model service model for principal propagation:

     ```javascript
     // -------------------------------------------------------------------------------
-        // Extend service PoetrySlamManager by S/4 projects (principal propagation)
+    // Extend service PoetrySlamManager by SAP S/4HANA Cloud projects (principal propagation)

     using { S4HC_API_ENTERPRISE_PROJECT_SRV_0002 as RemoteS4HCProject } from './external/S4HC_API_ENTERPRISE_PROJECT_SRV_0002';

     extend service PoetrySlamManager with {
         entity S4HCProjects                   as
             projection on RemoteS4HCProject.A_EnterpriseProject {
                 key ProjectUUID                 as ProjectUUID,
                     ProjectInternalID           as ProjectInternalID,
                     Project                     as Project,
                     ProjectDescription          as ProjectDescription,
                     EnterpriseProjectType       as EnterpriseProjectType,
                     ProjectStartDate            as ProjectStartDate,
                     ProjectEndDate              as ProjectEndDate,
                     ProcessingStatus            as ProcessingStatus,
                     ResponsibleCostCenter       as ResponsibleCostCenter,
                     ProfitCenter                as ProfitCenter,
                     ProjectProfileCode          as ProjectProfileCode,
                     CompanyCode                 as CompanyCode,
                     ProjectCurrency             as ProjectCurrency,
                     EntProjectIsConfidential    as EntProjectIsConfidential,
                     to_EnterpriseProjectElement as to_EnterpriseProjectElement : redirected to S4HCEnterpriseProjectElement,
                     to_EntProjTeamMember        as to_EntProjTeamMember        : redirected to S4HCEntProjTeamMember
         }

         entity S4HCEnterpriseProjectElement   as
             projection on RemoteS4HCProject.A_EnterpriseProjectElement {
                 key ProjectElementUUID        as ProjectElementUUID,
                     ProjectUUID               as ProjectUUID,
                     ProjectElement            as ProjectElement,
                     ProjectElementDescription as ProjectElementDescription,
                     PlannedStartDate          as PlannedStartDate,
                     PlannedEndDate            as PlannedEndDate
             }

         entity S4HCEntProjTeamMember          as
             projection on RemoteS4HCProject.A_EnterpriseProjectTeamMember {
                 key TeamMemberUUID        as TeamMemberUUID,
                     ProjectUUID           as ProjectUUID,
                     BusinessPartnerUUID   as BusinessPartnerUUID,
                     to_EntProjEntitlement as to_EntProjEntitlement : redirected to S4HCEntProjEntitlement
             }

         entity S4HCEntProjEntitlement         as
             projection on RemoteS4HCProject.A_EntTeamMemberEntitlement {
                 key ProjectEntitlementUUID as ProjectEntitlementUUID,
                     TeamMemberUUID         as TeamMemberUUID,
                     ProjectRoleType        as ProjectRoleType
             }
     };

-        // Extend service PoetrySlamManager by S4HC Projects ProjectProfileCode
+    // Extend service PoetrySlamManager by SAP S/4HANA Cloud Projects ProjectProfileCode
     using { S4HC_ENTPROJECTPROCESSINGSTATUS_0001 as RemoteS4HCProjectProcessingStatus } from './external/S4HC_ENTPROJECTPROCESSINGSTATUS_0001';

     extend service PoetrySlamManager with {
         entity S4HCProjectsProcessingStatus   as
             projection on RemoteS4HCProjectProcessingStatus.ProcessingStatus {
                 key ProcessingStatus     as ProcessingStatus,
                     ProcessingStatusText as ProcessingStatusText
             }
     };

-        // Extend service PoetrySlamManager by S4HC Projects ProcessingStatus
+    // Extend service PoetrySlamManager by SAP S/4HANA Cloud Projects ProcessingStatus
     using { S4HC_ENTPROJECTPROFILECODE_0001 as RemoteS4HCProjectProjectProfileCode } from './external/S4HC_ENTPROJECTPROFILECODE_0001';

     extend service PoetrySlamManager with {
         entity S4HCProjectsProjectProfileCode as
             projection on RemoteS4HCProjectProjectProfileCode.ProjectProfileCode {
                 key ProjectProfileCode     as ProjectProfileCode,
                     ProjectProfileCodeText as ProjectProfileCodeText
             }
     };
     ```

 2. Enhance the service model of service *PoetrySlamManager* by an association to the remote project in SAP S/4HANA Cloud: